cloudmesh-community/book/chapters/prg/python/python-click.md

     $ python hello.py --help
     Usage: hello.py [OPTIONS]

-        Simple program that greets NAME for a total of COUNT times.
+        A simple program that greets NAME for a total of COUNT times.

         Options:
             --count INTEGER  Number of greetings.